andrazgun/playwright_TA_project/README.md

 ### Disclaimer:
 This project is developed for demonstration and educational purposes only.
-It is not affiliated with or endorsed by https://www.libris.ro/ or any other third party mentioned herein.
+It is not affiliated with or endorsed by any mentioned herein or other third party.
 Use at your own discretion.

 ---